zopefoundation/lovely.recipe/src/lovely/recipe/fs/README.txt

     >>> ls(sample_buildout + '/with')
     d  subdir

+There is no update method so the install method is used upon update and the directories get recreated.

+    >>> rmdir(sample_buildout + '/with')
+    >>> print system(buildout),
+    Updating data-dir.
+    The recipe for data-dir doesn't define an update method.
+Using its install method.
+    data-dir: Creating parent directory /sample-buildout/with
+    data-dir: Creating directory /sample-buildout/with/subdir

 We can change the owner of the created directory if run as root.
 This is tested in mkdir-root.txt.